raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 For one-off changes that don't warrant a full redeployment:

-1. Access the admin console at `https://<hostname>.app.cloud.gov/admin`
+1. Access the admin console at the public Keycloak route, such as `https://dev.auth.tanfdata.acf.hhs.gov/admin`
 2. Log in with admin credentials
 3. Select the `tdp` realm
 4. Make changes through the UI